langjam/langjam/resources.md

 * [Sham: A DSL for runtime code generation in Racket](https://github.com/rjnw/sham) - use this to target WASM or LLVM
 * [RLMeta](http://rickardlindberg.me/projects/rlmeta/) - RLMeta is a programming language in which you write grammars.
 Grammars have rules that specify how to match objects from an input stream and specify what should happen when objects are matched.
 It can be used to write lexers, parsers, tree transformers, code generators, and similar tools.
 The RLMeta compiler is implemented in RLMeta itself which makes it a metacompiler.
 (There are multiple versions of RLMeta that all live in blog posts and the theory behind them is quite well documented.)
 * [Online Intel 8086 emulator](https://yjdoc2.github.io/8086-emulator-web/compile) - a web-based assembler IDE with live debugging
+* [Ohm](https://github.com/harc/ohm) - a parsing toolkit for JavaScript, with an [online editor/visualizer](https://ohmlang.github.io/editor/) for debugging grammars.

 ## Books